WBGB (FM): WEEI-FM (103.3)

 The station signed on the air in July 1948 as WEEI-FM, under the ownership of CBS.
 In its early years, it mainly simulcast co-owned WEEI (590 AM).
-Beginning in 1965, WEEI-FM began carrying "The Young Sound," an easy listening format focusing on instrumental versions of recent pop tunes, which aired on many of CBS's FM owned-and-operated stations.
+Beginning in 1965, WEEI-FM began carrying "The Young Sound", an easy listening format focusing on instrumental versions of recent pop tunes, which aired on many of CBS's FM owned-and-operated stations.
 By 1969, "The Young Sound" had evolved to an automated Top 40/AOR hybrid format, with voice tracked announcements by Dick Provost.
 In late 1972, WEEI-FM flipped to adult contemporary, then evolved into its famous "Soft Rock" format in 1977, which remained in place until 1983.
 During the Soft Rock years, WEEI-FM's playlist was limited to the softer hits of rock-oriented artists, artists heard only on Top 40 stations were not aired.

 First Top 40 era

 By 1981, all of the other owned-and-operated CBS FM radio stations were carrying the "Hot Hits" format, supervised by programmer Mike Joseph, except for WCBS-FM in New York City.
 Unlike its sister stations, though, WEEI-FM played hits from the past several years as well as the hits of the current day.
-At midnight on March 9, 1983, WEEI-FM changed its call sign to WHTT, and re-branded as "HitRadio 103" and then "Power 103."
-The first song under WHTT and their new format was “Hungry Like the Wolf” by Duran Duran.
+At midnight on March 9, 1983, WEEI-FM changed its call sign to WHTT, and re-branded as "HitRadio 103" and then "Power 103".
+The first song under WHTT and their new format was "Back On The Chain Gang" by The Pretenders.
 WHTT would compete against WXKS-FM and WZOU for the next three years.

-WHTT continued with a Top 40 format until 7:00 p.m. on July 7, 1986, when the station flipped to an adult rock format known as Boston's Quality Rock, playing a blend of softer Album Rock cuts, some pop songs and some eclectic smooth jazz.
-The station's call sign changed to WMRQ, branded on-air as "Q-103."
+WHTT continued with a Top 40 format until 7:00 p.m. on July 7, 1986, when the station flipped to an adult rock format known as Boston's Quality Rock, playing a blend of softer album-oriented rock cuts, some pop songs and some eclectic smooth jazz.
+The station's call sign changed to WMRQ, branded on-air as "Q-103".
 The air staff stayed on from WHTT initially, though most gradually left over the next year.